444ghost/kaldi/README.md

 Trying to implement a module that can extact acoustic features using wavelet transform in Kaldi.
 The work is in progress.
 All comments are welcome (검색용 텍스트: 칼디, 웨이블릿).

+See the conf/wavelet.conf file.
+It allows you to change "num-feats" and "decomposition-level" options.
+For every decomposition level, say J, (J + 1) * 3 number of features are required for dwt and 2^(J) * 3 for wpt.
+The default setup uses max, min, and L2 norm for every subband but this can always change.
+Perhaps using mean and standard deviation is better, I don't know.

 [![Build Status](https://travis-ci.com/kaldi-asr/kaldi.svg?branch=master)](https://travis-ci.com/kaldi-asr/kaldi)
 Kaldi Speech Recognition Toolkit
 ================================